Erich Koch: Gauleiter of East Prussia

-In October 1928, Koch became Gauleiter of the Province of East Prussia and the leader of the NSDAP faction in the provincial diet.
+In October 1928, Koch became Gauleiter of the Province of East Prussia and, in November 1929, the leader of the NSDAP faction in the provincial Landtag.
 In September 1930, he was elected as a member of the Reichstag for electoral constituency 1 (East Prussia) and he would hold this seat until the fall of the Nazi regime in May 1945.
 After the Machtergreifung, Koch was appointed to the Prussian State Council in July 1933.
 He became Oberpräsident of East Prussia on 2 June 1933 (acting until September) replacing Wilhelm Kutscher.
 He thus united under his control the highest party and governmental offices in the province.
 In November 1938 Koch was appointed SA-Obergruppenführer.

 Koch's pre-war rule in East Prussia was characterized by efforts to collectivize the local agriculture and ruthlessness in dealing with his critics inside and outside the Party.
 He also had long-term plans for mass-scale industrialization of the largely agricultural province.
 These actions made him unpopular among the local peasants.
 However, through publicly funded emergency relief programs concentrating on agricultural land-improvement projects and road construction, the "Erich Koch Plan" for East Prussia allegedly made the province free of unemployment; on August 16, 1933, Koch reported to Hitler that unemployment had been banished entirely from East Prussia, a feat that gained admiration throughout the Reich.

 Koch's industrialization plans led him into conflict with Richard Walther Darré, who held the office of the Reich Peasant Leader (Reichsbauernführer) and Minister of Agriculture.
 Darré, a neopaganist rural romantic, wanted to enforce his vision of an agricultural East Prussia.
 When his "Land" representatives challenged Koch's plans, Koch had them arrested.